Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Duke Stats and Trends

-- Duke has played 11 games, with four wins against the spread.

-- This season, the Blue Devils are winless against the spread when entering a game as an underdog of 21 points or more.

-- Duke has hit the over in 54.5% of its opportunities this season (six times in 11 games with a set point total).
+- Duke's games this year have hit the over on six of 11 set point totals (54.5%).

-- When Duke records more than 30.1 points, it is 2-0 against the spread and 2-0 overall.
+- When Duke scores more than 30.1 points, it is 2-0 against the spread and 2-0 overall.

 - In games that Duke picks up more than 405.1 yards, the team is 4-2 against the spread and 3-3 overall.

-- This year the Blue Devils have turned the ball over 20 times, 10 more than the Hurricanes' takeaways (10).
+- The Blue Devils have turned the ball over 20 times this season, 10 more turnovers than the Hurricanes have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.